-We are currently working hard to take what3words global, developing solutions for new languages like Mongolian, Telugu, Arabic and many more.
+We are currently working hard to take what3words global, developing solutions for many new languages.
 To ensure that each of these infrastructure solutions works just as it should - accommodating language-specific rules, without offensive words or homophones, and underpinned by our unique input error correction - requires a lot of resources.
 We can deliver, because we have a business model that supports us.

 what3words is built for survivability.
 Our solution can outlast our company – what3words Ltd – because our offline tools work regardless of whether our company exists or our own technical infrastructure is down or not.
 We have a range of provisions, including escrow, so that organisations who integrate what3words can be confident in the long-term viability of the technology.

 We developed the what3words solution because we ourselves encountered a very real problem: making sure people can safely find and communicate a location wherever existing addressing systems are not up to the job.

 We want to help other people and organisations to achieve the same.
 As a business, we have a clear goal: to make the world a less frustrating, more efficient and safer place.
 Our business model ensures both the scalability and sustainability of what3words as a global addressing infrastructure.